Melissa Conrad Stöppler, MD

 Sometimes, pheochromocytomas arise from chromaffin cells that are located outside of the adrenal gland.
 In this case, they are termed extra-adrenal pheochromocytomas or paragangliomas and are usually located in the abdomen.

 Pheochromocytomas may occur in persons of any age.
 The peak incidence is between the third and the fifth decades of life.
-Pheochromocytomas are, fortunately, quite rare (2 to 8 people per million per year), and the majority of them are entirely benign.
+Pheochromocytomas are, fortunately, quite rare, and most of them are benign.

 Get tips on handling your hypertension.